In the town of Figueres you will find the Salvador Dali Museum, jewel of surrealism. Prepare to be amazed!

-“Intelligence without ambition is like a wing without birds” Salvador Dali said.
-And yes, it only takes one quick glance at his legacy to fully understand the meaning of said phrase.
+“Intelligence without ambition is like a wing without birds,” Salvador Dali said.
+And yes, it only takes one quick glance at his legacy to fully understand the meaning of the said phrase.

 From paintings to sculptures to architecture, Dali surpassed all artists of his time and became the master of surrealism.

 Being the kind of traveler that I am, you can understand now why I was so happy when I heard that in the little town of Figueres you could find a very unique museum designed by Salvador Dali himself.
 Prepare to be amazed!

 Figueres is a small town in Catalonia, located 30 minutes away from Girona and about 2 hours from Barcelona (which could be way less if you take the express train).

 The town is fairly small and yet, you will be amazed to see the many sculptures Salvador Dali made here in his hometown.

 The main attraction, of course, is the Salvador Dali Museum located in the historical center of the town.
 Yes, I know.

 The first thing that comes to most people’s minds when they hear the word museum is hundreds of pieces of art displayed in a big hallway with white walls.

 But the Salvador Dali Museum?
 Well, let’s just say that calling it a museum would be a big disservice.
 It’s a madhouse.
 An artistic beautifully crafted madhouse.